-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Guardian of Safe Working h ours Quarterly Report AGENI DA ITEM: 16 ENC 1 5 Report Author and Job Title: Mushal Naqvi, Guardian of Safe Working Hours (GOSWH) Responsible Director: Matthe Action Required Approve □ Discuss □ Inform 🗵 Assure Executive Summary The majority of except level this quarter The number of except limits, with December on reports rem ain with nin the expected previous years Over 50% of exception the remainder were from from the Gastroentero m General Me • The main reason to ex- insufficient staffing level this qua arter related to Of the exception report to the absence of doct review is in process There were no ISCs th is quarter with the exception reportance occurring in a time quarter.
-However, I would the quality of these result through targeting the County and General Notes and General Notes are supported to the exception report This may potentially less supervisors undertaking are occurred. ere has been much better engagement by supervisors he the exception reporting system; more review meeting coccurring in a timely fashion compared to the last earter.
-However, I would next like to see an improvement quality of these review meetings; this could be achieved ough targeting the Clinical Supervisors of FY1s in General and General Medicine (where most exception replanate), so these Supervisors have a better understand the exception reporting process and the role they play is may potentially lessen fines being incurred, by pervisors undertaking prompt meetings and arranging of the place of awarding payments for exceptions Clarity regarding the a pending (interrupted d There still remains a la role, making the role m allocated Recommendation The Board is asked to note the report for assurance and discuss the contents Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report Resource implications Implementation of the revised Juradversely impact on rotas and the effectively resulting in additional v e ability to cover services Legal and Equality and Diversity implications There are no legal or equality & c with this paper diversity implications associated Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners □ Value colleagues ⊠ Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Guardian of Safe Working h nours Quarterly Report AGEN DA ITEM: 16 ENC 15 Report Author and Job Title: Mushal Naqvi, Guardian of Safe Working Hours (GOSWH) Responsible Director: Matthew L Director Director Action Required Approve Discuss Inform  Assure Executive Summary The majority of except level this quarter ion reports we re subr nitted by FY1 The number of exception limits, with December previous years Over 50% of exception reports were from General Surgery; the remainder were from General Medicine, where 90% were from the Gastroenterology ward • The main reason to exception report this quarter related to insufficient staffing levels Of the exception reports from General Surgery, half related to the absence of doctor's office on the Surgical wards - a review is in process There were no ISCs this quarter There has been much better engagement by supervisors with the exception reporting system; more review meetings are occurring in a timely fashion compared to the last quarter.
+However, I would next like to see an improvement in the quality of these review meetings; this could be achieved through targeting the Clinical Supervisors of FY1s in General Surgery and General Medicine (where most exception report emanate), so these Supervisors have a better understanding of the exception reporting process and the role they play.
+This may potentially lessen fines being incurred, by Supervisors undertaking prompt meetings and arranging TOIL in place of awarding payments for exceptions Clarity regarding the a pending (interrupted definition) • There still remains a la role, making the role m 5 allocated Recommendation The Board is asked to note the report for assurance and discuss the contents Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report Resource implications Implementation of the revised Junior Doctor contract may adversely impact on rotas and the ability to cover services effectively resulting in additional workforce requirements Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care ⊠ Care at home Partners □ Resources ⊠ Value colleagues 🖂